-- Training would be necessary to bring the construction industry up to speed on strategies for high performance wall installation.
+- Training will be necessary to educate the construction industry on strategies for high performance wall installation.
 While cost-effective solutions exist, the industry generally is not familiar with nor has much experience with them. - Builders may need to account for additional time for wall installation and coordinate this with the installers. - Designers may need to develop new details for thicker walls.
 There are many examples available to the industry.